 Does your employer classify you as an independent contractor and have you work hours upon hours every week without paying you overtime?
 If you qualify as an independent contractor, then there’s likely no problem with your employer’s refusal to pay overtime.

 But sometimes that is not the end of the story.
-Sometimes employers classify individuals as independent contractors and deny them overtime pay, even though they actually are employees and entitled to overtime pay.
+Sometimes employers classify individuals as independent contractors and deny them overtime pay, even though they actually are employees and are entitled to overtime pay.
 If your employer is misclassifying you as an independent contractor, it may be violating the Fair Labor Standards Act.

 INDEPENDENT CONTRACTOR VS. EMPLOYEE ANALYSIS